umut-akkaya/umutakkayacom/content/posts/github-actions-outputs.md

 ## Environment Variables

-In Github Actions every steps is getting executed by it's own shell.
-It means environment variables are defined in one step might not be able to be transfared to another step.
+In Github Actions every step is getting executed by it's own shell.
+It means environment variables are defined in one step might not be able to be transferred to another step.
 In order to solve this `GITHUB_ENV` is used.
-You can transfer your envs to this file and it will load yor env variables in the next step.
+You can transfer your envs to this file and Github will load your env variables in the next steps.

 ```shell
 echo "pathmodified=$pathmodified" >> $GITHUB_ENV